MrMikey59/00---Projects/High Level Languages/Debugging & Profiling.md

 # Debugging

+Debuggers let you interact with the execution of a program, letting you do things like:

+- halt execution of the program when it reaches a certain line
+- single-step through the program
+- inspect values of variables
+- many more advanced features

 ## Printf debugging and Logging

 "The most effective debugging tool is still careful thought, coupled with judiciously placed print statements" — Brian Kernighan, _Unix for Beginners_.